calle81/MiSTer_UnofficialCores/README.md

 The goal of these Unofficial Cores is to enable the Filter scaling method where needed, which wil provide different scaling options within Core's OSD.

-# Downloads avaiable via Patreon
+# Downloads Available via Patreon
 * https://www.patreon.com/RetroDriven

 ## Some known issues: ##